FOSSLife-foundation/Sign-language-interpreter/normal_image_classifier/training_and_testing/edge_word_classification/readme.md

  3. Trained a CNN by using sobel edge highlighting (EH for short) operator for pre-processing.

 ## Results
 There are 8 output labels in total, 6 unique words and 2 starting and ending frame of a gesture.
-With the addition of more images since the previous iteration this model had a relatively higher accuracy than that of binary image classifier.
+With the recent addition of more images edge highlighted method had a better accuracy than the binary image classifier and a significant improvement over the previous iteration this model.
 As this is an uses direct camera input lighting conditions, camera angle, etc. effect the overall accuracy.